piabenaud/SoilErosionMap/README.md

 # SoilErosionMap
 ### An open-source and open-access resource for the soil erosion community.

-The interactive web application can be viewed at [SoilErosionMap]
+The interactive web application can be viewed at [SoilErosionMap] or ran locally using the instructions below.

-This work sits alongside a peer-reviewed [Geoderma] publication [Benaud et al. (2020)] *National-scale geodata describe widespread accelerated soil erosion.*
+This work sits alongside a peer-reviewed [Geoderma] publication [Benaud et al. (In review)] *National-scale geodata describe widespread accelerated soil erosion.*

 This work was undertaken as part of Defra-funded Project [SP1311]: *Piloting a cost-effective for monitoring soil erosion in England and Wales*.